elRomanoff/elRomanoff/README.md

 <h1>Welcome to my Github Profile!</h1>

-I am a frontend developer who loves creating fun and unusual projects, such as games, music videos, sound apps, and more.
+I am a frontend developer who loves creating fun and unusual projects, such as games, music videos, sound apps, and anime stuff.
 I enjoy exploring technologies in depth and experimenting with them to create interesting and surprising things.
 <h2>Featured Projects</h2>

 I frequently find inspiration in anime or video games, just like the next examples:

 <ul>
    <li>Doki-Doki in Web Browser: a complete clone of a famous anime graphic novel.
 This project is made with Vanilla JS, CSS, and ExpressJs.
 It is responsive and packed with animations, effects, and sounds.
 Additionally, it hides a creepy story behind its colorful and innocent appearance. https://doki-doki.onrender.com/</li>